timyers/r-learning-resources-for-genomics/README.md

 - [Bayes Rules!
 An Introduction to Bayesian Modeling with R](https://www.bayesrulesbook.com/?s=09) - The primary goal of `Bayes Rules!` is to make modern Bayesian thinking, modeling, and computing accessible to a broader audience.
 - [Fastverse](https://github.com/SebKrantz/fastverse) - The fastverse is a suite of complementary high-performance packages for statistical computing and data manipulation in `R`.
 - [modelsummary](https://github.com/vincentarelbundock/modelsummary) - `modelsummary is an `R` package that creates tables and plots to summarize statistical models and data.
+- [factoextra : Extract and Visualize the Results of Multivariate Data Analyses](https://rpkgs.datanovia.com/factoextra/index.html) - `factoextra` is an R package that makes it easy to extract and visualize the output of exploratory multivariate data analyses, including: PCA, CA, MCA, MFA, HMFA and FAMD.

 ### Reproducibility